nitishbahadur/book_chapter/readme.txt

 The folder contains data as well as code to estimate dimension.
 Python source code is provided to estimate dimension.
 Corresponding dataset is provided in data folder.

+The list of packages and version in our environment is provided in requirements.txt.

 src folder:
 -----------
 There are 5 sub-folders.